RbkGh/DailyText-Crawler/readme.md

-Java library to crawl jw.org and retrieve daily text in friendly format
+#Java library to crawl jw.org and retrieve daily text in friendly format (tts friendly)